yushan87/RESOLVEWebAPI/README.md

 <img align="right" src="public/images/resolve_logo.png"/>

 This is the back-end API that services request to compile, translate and verification using the RESOLVE compiler.
-The project requires Java 8 and Play Framework 2.5.14 to run.
+The project requires `Java 8+` and `Play Framework 2.6.x` to run.
 Instructions to install these requirements can be found on their respective websites.

 ## Setting up

-As a first step, you will need to download Play Framework 2.5.14.
+As a first step, you will need to download `Play Framework 2.6.x`.
-Instructions on how to install Play Framework and setup your favorite development IDE can be found [here](http://www.playframework.com/).
+Instructions on how to install `Play Framework` and setup your favorite development IDE can be found [here](http://www.playframework.com/).

 (* Add more instructions when they are needed *)